RyanBalfanz/PyPDS/README.rst

 From there you should be able to start playing with PyPDS and the some test files (several are available in Downloads).

 Or, if you'd like to install PyPDS system wide, first grab a copy of the code as above.
 Then install with distutils.
-PyPDS isn't yet on PyPI, but soon.
+PyPDS is on PyPI (http://pypi.python.org/pypi/PyPDS) but not yet easy_install/pip installable.

 	python setup.py install